All programs through School of Nursing now available online

 New Orleans (June 7, 2016) – Recognized among the nation’s top nursing schools by U.S. News & World Report, Loyola University New Orleans School of Nursing is expanding its online offerings to include a wider range of bachelor- and graduate-level programs than ever before.
 The school now offers an entire suite of online nursing degrees, from RN-BSN to a Doctorate of Nursing Practice (DNP).

 Registered nurses who have completed their associate’s or diploma coursework can apply to complete their Bachelor of Science in Nursing (BSN), where up to 90 transfer credits are accepted.
-Students seeking an online Master of Science in Nursing (MSN) can choose the Family Nurse Practitioner concentration or Nurse Educator concentration, in addition to the existing Health Care Systems Management (HCSM) concentration.
-Active RNs with non-nursing bachelor’s degrees may be eligible for entry into the MSN-HCSM through the two-course RN-MSN Bridge option.
+Students seeking an online Master of Science in Nursing (MSN) can choose the Family Nurse Practitioner concentration or Nurse Educator concentration, in addition to the Nursing Leadership concentration (formerly Health Care Systems Management).
+Active RNs with non-nursing bachelor’s degrees may be eligible for entry into the MSN-NL through the two-course RN-MSN Bridge option.
 Depending on the level of education completed at the time of application, nursing professionals seeking an online DNP can choose a the Post-baccalaureate to DNP – Family Nurse Practitioner; Post-master’s to DNP – Nurse Practitioner; or Post-master’s to DNP – Executive Leader concentration.

-“Now that all of our nursing programs are available fully online, we are able to offer aspiring nurses and nursing leaders the academic resources, faculty support, and flexible schedules they need to succeed,” says Interim Director of the School of Nursing and Associate Professor Patricia Pearce, MPH, PhD, FNP-BC, FAANP, FNAP.
+“Now that all of our nursing programs are available fully online, we are able to offer aspiring nurses and nursing leaders the academic resources, faculty support, and flexible schedules they need to succeed,” says Interim Dean of College of Graduate and Professional Studies and Associate Professor Patricia Pearce, MPH, PhD, FNP-BC, FAANP, FNAP.
 “A benefit that sets Loyola University apart is our rich Jesuit history, which focuses on academic excellence, offers value-centered education of the whole person, and provides a commitment to lifelong learning, social justice, and service.
 Loyola empowers nurses to advance their careers, earn better salaries, and provide superior care in a specialized role.”

 Through Loyola’s online nursing program, students earn degrees from a traditional university that is regionally accredited by the Southern Association of Colleges and Schools (SACS) and all nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
 In addition to bettering their careers and personal futures, School of Nursing alumni make a positive impact on the health and well-being of patients and communities.